harmony-one/auto-node/README.md

 Param:              Help:

 run <run params>    Main execution to run a node.
 If errors are given
                    for other params, this needs to be ran.
-Use '-h' param for run param msg init                Initlize AutoNode config.
-First fallback if any errors config              View the validator_config.json file used by AutoNode edit-config         Edit the validator_config.json file used by AutoNode and change validator info on-chain update-config       Update validator info on-chain with given validator_config.json monitor <cmd>       View/Command Harmony Node Monitor.
-Use '-h' cmd for node monitor cmd help msg node <cmd>          View/Command Harmony Node.
-Use '-h' cmd for node cmd help msg tui <cmd>           Start the text-based user interface to monitor your node and validator.
+Use '-h' param to view help msg auth-wallet         Re-auth wallet passphrase if AutoNode expires/invalidates stored passphrase. config              View the validator_config.json file used by AutoNode edit-config         Edit the validator_config.json file used by AutoNode and change validator info on-chain update-config       Update validator info on-chain with given validator_config.json monitor <cmd>       View/Command Harmony Node Monitor.
+Use '-h' param to view help msg node <cmd>          View/Command Harmony Node.
+Use '-h' params to view help msg tui <cmd>           Start the text-based user interface to monitor your node and validator.
-                   Use '-h' command to view all commands create-validator    Run through the steps to setup your validator activate            Make validator associated with node elegable for election in next epoch deactivate          Make validator associated with node NOT elegable for election in next epoch.
+                   Use '-h' param to view help msg create-validator    Run through the steps to setup your validator activate            Make validator associated with node eligible for election in next epoch deactivate          Make validator associated with node NOT eligible for election in next epoch.
-                   Note that this may not work as intended if auto-active was enabled info                Fetch information for validator associated with node cleanse-bls <opts>  Remove BLS keys from validaor that are not earning.
-Use '-h' opts for opts help msg balances            Fetch balances for validator associated with node collect-rewards     Collect rewards for the associated validator version             Fetch the version of the node header              Fetch the latest header (shard chain) for the node headers             Fetch the latest headers (beacon and shard chain) for the node clear-node-bls      Remove the BLS key directory used by the node. hmy <command>       Execute the Harmony CLI with the given command on the configed becaon endpoint.
+                   Note that this may not work as intended if auto-active was enabled info                Fetch information for validator associated with node cleanse-bls <opts>  Remove BLS keys from validator that are not earning.
+Use '-h' param to view help msg balances            Fetch balances for validator associated with node collect-rewards     Collect rewards for the associated validator version             Fetch the version of the node header              Fetch the latest header (shard chain) for the node headers             Fetch the latest headers (beacon and shard chain) for the node clear-node-bls      Remove the BLS key directory used by the node. hmy <command>       Execute the Harmony CLI with the given command.
-                   Use '-h' command to view all commands hmy-update          Update the Harmony CLI used AutoNode kill                Safely kill AutoNode & its monitor (if alive)
+                   Use '-h' param to view help msg hmy-update          Update the Harmony CLI used for AutoNode kill                Safely kill AutoNode & its monitor (if alive)
 ```